clarin-eric/oai-harvest-manager/README.md

 - The provider element may contain multiple *set* child elements, which specify the names of OAI-PMH sets to be harvested.

-There is also a special case where provider names may be imported from a *centre registry*, so far only used by the CLARIN community.
+There is also a special case where provider names may be imported from a *centre registry*.
+So far, this registry is only used by the CLARIN community.
+The registry is specified by its URL.
+All the provider endpoints defined in the registry will be harvested.
+Sometimes, it might be necessary to exclude an endpoint from the ones defined in the registry.
+This can be done by specifying its URL in the configuration file used for harvesting.
+Please review the instructions in the configuration files supplied in the package.

 # Static Providers